 Cox & Kings Customer Review: South Africa

-There’s something about South Africa that makes you want to smile.
-With fascinating historical sites, vibrant bazaars, dramatic landscapes, rugged wildlife and a mishmash of cultures, the Rainbow Nation had been on my bucket list for years.
-Some research and a lot of planning later, my wife and I were ready for our South African sojourn.
-If you’re looking for a perfect holiday, you should try Cox & Kings’ South African Adventure for the complete experience.
+There’s something about South Africa that makes you want to smile, says Ninan Oommen.
+With fascinating historical sites, vibrant bazaars, dramatic landscapes, rugged wildlife and a mishmash of cultures, the Rainbow Nation had been on his bucket list for years.
+Some research and a lot of planning later, he and his wife were ready for their South African sojourn.
+Read about it here, and if you’re keen on perfection, try Cox & Kings’ South African Adventure for the complete experience.

 Day 1: Touchdown in South Africa